Triggers are in preview. Breaking changes may happen without notice.

 MCP methods

-Available on any server advertising the ai.smithery/events extension during initialize.
-Field and method names track the MCP committee’s events proposal so migration to the standardized events/* namespace will be a prefix drop.
+Available on any connection advertising the ai.smithery/events extension during initialize.
+Method and field names track the MCP Events proposal.

 | Method | Params | Result |